 PhD Supervision – Past and Awarded since 2014

-- 2020 Contemporary Feminist Life-writing: The New Audacity (Cambridge: Cambridge University Press)
+- 2020 Contemporary Feminist Life-writing: The New Audacity (Cambridge: Cambridge University Press).
+Winner of the British Association for Contemporary Literary Studies Monograph Prize.

 - 2020 ed.
-New Feminist Studies: Twenty-first-century Critical Interventions (Cambridge: Cambridge University Press)
+New Feminist Studies: Twenty-first-century Critical Interventions (Cambridge: Cambridge University Press).
+Winner of the British Association for Contemporary Literary Edited Collection Prize.
+Choice 2021 Outstanding Academic Title.

 - 2016 ‘Violations of Empathy’, New Formations 89/90, pp. 153-169.